seapear/AffinityOnLinux/Guides/Lutris/Guide.md

 5. Click `Save`
 6. Press `Play` to launch the app

-At this point, you may wish to install other Affinity apps, fix scaling issues for high resolution screens, or enable a dark theme for Wine.
+At this point, you may wish to create desktop and application shortcuts, install other Affinity apps, fix scaling issues for high resolution screens, or enable a dark theme for Wine.
 If any of these apply to you, keep reading:

+## Creating Desktop and Application Menu Shortcuts

+After you install an Affinity app with Lutris, you may notice that application menu shortcuts for the Affinity app were created by Wine in your system.
+However, it is recommended to create desktop and application menu shortcuts for Affinity apps with Lutris instead to ensure the shortcuts will launch the apps as intended.

+To remove application menu shortcuts created by Wine, visit the following directories, and remove shortcuts for Affinity apps:
+- `/home/$USER/.local/share/applications`
+- `/home/$USER/.config/menus/applications-merged`

+To create desktop and application menu shortcuts for Affinity apps with Lutris, follow these steps:

+1. Launch Lutris.
+2. Right click an Affinity app you have installed, then select `Create desktop shortcut`.
+3. Right click an Affinity app you have installed, then select `Create application menu shortcut`.

 ## Installing other Affinity apps